Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI)

 Ageing impacts social support and isolation.
 It is important to note that your clients and residents’ pre-existing social networks may be diminished due to the loss of partners, friends and families.
 Older adults often have greater physical impairment and may live with illnesses which can impact the social support they receive.
 Reduced income can further change living circumstances and increase isolation.

 Australian research and policy has mostly focused on older gay and lesbian people.
 Bisexual, transgender and especially intersex individuals are still fairly invisible within mainstream health care and aged care settings.
 Many organisations are actively considering how their service can respond to the needs of older LGBTI people.
 Organisations may feel ill-equipped or unaware of the issues involved or actions which should be taken.
 For more information and relevant case studies, see the Department of Health’s Actions to support Lesbian, Gay, Bisexual, Trans and Gender Diverse, and Intersex Elders, and the National Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Ageing and Aged Care Strategy.
 The best practice guidelines: Accommodating older gay, lesbian, bisexual, trans and intersex (GLBTI) people includes helpful infographics.
-Matrix Guild Victoria’s We live here too: A guide to lesbian inclusive practice in aged care contains relevant considerations for older lesbians.
+Matrix Guild Victoria have several publications containing relevant information for older LGBTI adults in aged care

 Legal requirements and guidelines govern the care of older LGBTI adults, to protect against sexuality and gender-based discrimination.
 This also applies to faith-based aged care providers.
 Religious beliefs have often contributed to actual and perceived discrimination, and faith-based providers may have limited awareness of the needs of LGBTI people.
 Education and training is necessary to prevent LGBTI discrimination.
 There are many projects and programs to support aged care providers in fostering LGBTI inclusive services.
 Organisations may be Rainbow Tick Standards accredited, reflecting they are LGBTI safe and inclusive.
 Rainbow Health Victoria have a range of LGBTI inclusive practice resources.